srikarpadaliya/WorldCup_prediction/README.md

 **innings:** The number of times the player has bowled in matches, representing their opportunities to take wickets.<br>
  **runs:** The total number of runs conceded by the bowler, reflecting their effectiveness in limiting the opposition's scoring.<br>
  **balls:** The total number of deliveries bowled by the player, indicating their workload and contribution to the team's bowling efforts.<br>
- **wickets:** The total number of wickets taken by the bowler, showcasing their ability to dismiss opposing batsmen.<br>
+ **wickets:** The total number of wickets taken by the bowler showcasing their ability to dismiss opposing batsmen.<br>
  **extras:** Additional runs conceded through no-balls, wides, and byes, contributing to the overall runs given away by the bowler.<br>
  **average:** The mean value of runs conceded per wicket taken, providing a measure of the bowler's effectiveness in getting dismissals.<br>
  **strike_rate:** The rate at which the bowler takes wickets, calculated as the number of balls bowled per wicket taken.<br>